 He also welcomed Dr Lilani Rajapakse, Acting Director & Consultant-Venereologist, NSACP for consented to participate in the Valedictory address, release of reference book and distribution of certificates.
-Also welcomed facilitators, organizing the team and participants for their support and participation.
+Also welcomed the facilitators, organizing team and participants for their support and participation.